aurora-is-near/doc.aurora.dev/content/learn/deploy/hardhat.md

 ---
-title: "Aurora: Deploying a Contract Using Hardhat"
+title: "Aurora: Deploying a Contract Using HardHat"
 ---

-# Deploying a Contract Using Hardhat
+# Deploying a Contract Using HardHat